daringer/daringer/README.md

 ```
-Can I soft-disable my brain or just ME
+Can I soft-disable my brain or _at least_ ME
 ```